Course: Managing Projects, Part 2: Applying the Fundamentals

 This course is aligned with the industry-leading standard in project management worldwide, A Guide to the Project Management Body of Knowledge (PMBOK® Guide), and focuses on the five process groups, ten knowledge areas, and 47 associated processes in the PMBOK® Guide.

-Your application to the Creighton Graduate School, Heider College of Business is embedded in the course the registration process.
 You can leverage your education and earn a Badge or Certificate in Project Management and these credits apply towards Creighton’s MBA or MS-BIA graduate degrees.
 If you do not have a bachelor’s degree, this course is cross-listed as a graduate/undergraduate course, but it is highly recommended that students have several years of working experience and prior business-related coursework before taking this course.

 PMI, PMP, PMI-ACP, PMI-RMP, PMI-SP, PgMP, OPM3 and PMBOK are registered marks of Project Management Institute, Inc.